ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 3. Under **Default worker pool**,
    - Select **4 vCPUs 16GB RAM** as the flavor for Worker nodes.
    - Leave **Encrypt local disk** checked and select **2** Worker nodes for this tutorial.
-   - Select **Purchase additional licenses for this worker pool** as your OCP entitlement.
+   - Select **Purchase additional licenses for this worker pool** as your OCP entitlement if appropriate.
 4. Review **Infrastructure permissions checker** to verify the required permissions
 5. Click **Create** to provision an {{site.data.keyword.openshiftshort}} cluster.